OriginalFunction/FacebookTrendingDescription/README.md

 # FacebookTrendingDescription

 Simple 5 minute chrome extension to restore Facebook trending topic descriptions.
+(No longer needed)

 To use, simply download the CRX file, drag and drop in to Chrome and install.